BioCancerInformatics/SigPolytope/README.md

 ## Controlled vocabulary (Box 1)

-To ensure interpretability and terminological consistency, SigPolytope adopts a controlled geometric vocabulary that defines the core constructs used across the manuscript, R package, and Shiny interface.
+To ensure interpretability and terminological consistency, SigPolytope adopts a controlled geometric vocabulary that defines the core constructs used across the manuscript and the Shiny Atlas.

 <!-- INSERT BOX 1 IMAGE HERE (Box explaining terms) -->
 <!-- Suggested repo path (recommended): docs/assets/Box1_SigPolytope.png -->